BartEmbregts/IOTest/README.md

 # Linux I/O test

-This script is tested with Ubuntu, Debian and CentOS Linux/
+This script is tested with Ubuntu, Debian and CentOS Linux.

 This script will test your disk I/O in no more then a minute, even if you do not have Linux experience.